enso-org/enso-archive/docs/language-server/README.md

 - **Type Interactions:** Features for type-driven-development that allow users to interact with the types of their programs.

-This folder contains all documentation pertaining to the Language Server.
+This folder contains all documentation pertaining to the Language Server, which is broken up as follows:

 - [**The Enso Protocol Architecture:**](./enso-protocol-architecture.md) The
   architecture of the Enso protocol.